srikanthjg/Clutterless/tests/integration/README.md

 # Integration Tests

-This directory contains end-to-end integration tests for the LLM Tab Grouper Chrome extension.
+This directory contains end-to-end integration tests for the Clutterless Chrome extension.

 ## Overview